| Time to reveal a few secrets that veteran players know and use to their

 is more valuable than organics, at best they can make 1,153 units per

-You might think that class (M)Earth Type planets are the best for fighter
+day you can sell for about 100,000-150,000 credits.
+PLANET FARMING FOR FIGHTERS You might think that class (M)Earth Type planets are the best for fighter

 production.
 After all, they have the best production formula with n/10,